pbatard/uefi-ntfs/README.md

 ## Limitations

 __[Secure Boot](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface#Secure_boot)
-must be disabled for UEFI:NTFS to work__.
+must currently be disabled for UEFI:NTFS to work__.

 Now, there are two things to be said about this: